 4. Bad Permalink Structure

 A WordPress URL structure is something you’ll need to set up when starting a blog.
-We’ve all be through this at some point.
+We’ve all been through this at some point.

 Most blogs simply have something like this: